Online Master of Arts in Indigenous Education

 Community-Based Participatory Action Research

-What can I do with an Indigenous education degree?
+What can I do with a master’s in Indigenous education?

-Earning a Master of Arts in Indigenous education supports careers in tribal education departments, community schools and similarly relevant organizations.
+Earning a Master of Arts in Indigenous education prepares you for careers in tribal education departments, community schools and similarly relevant organizations.
 You may also choose to work for tribal, state or federal governing agencies.
-Career examples include, but are not limited to:
+Career examples include, but aren’t limited to:

 College and career readiness program director